The HAP Foundation has received a federal grant from AmeriCorps Seniors to develop a Seniors Workforce Program in Illinois.

 Who is eligible to apply?

-To be eligible for this AmeriCorps Seniors program, you must be:
+To be eligible for this AmeriCorps Seniors program in Macon, you must be:

 - 55 or older at the time you begin the program.

-- A U.S. citizen or permanent resident; and live in or close to Peoria, Sangamon, Knox, Macon or Rock Island counties.
+- A U.S. citizen or permanent resident; and live in or close to Macon County.

 - Able to provide proof of health insurance.